BarthPaleologue/Avalanche/report.md

 Small planet: [https://barthpaleologue.github.io/Avalanche/dist/planeta.html](https://barthpaleologue.github.io/Avalanche/dist/planeta.html)

+Finally, there is a video of the engine in action: [Video](https://youtu.be/glrhWh6qJqw)

 There is a small UI that allows to display bounding boxes, contact points, the hash grid, resting bodies and wireframes.
 You can click on bodies to apply an impulse to them.

+The dependencies are quite heavy (the burden of webgl) so they are not included in the repo.
 To run the code on your machine you must have Node.js installed.
-Then, clone the repo and run the following commands:
+Then run the following commands:

     npm install
+    npm run serve:prod

+If you modify the code, you can run on development mode by running:

     npm run serve

-To run the production speed without overhead, run:

-    npm run serve:prod

-If you do any changes to the code, you can run it on the production server by running:
+There will be overhead so you can run it on the production server by running:

     npm run build
     npm run serve:prod

-Finally, there is a video of the engine in action: [Video](https://youtu.be/glrhWh6qJqw)

 The code of the engine is in the `src/ts` folder.
 You will find the important files `engine.ts` and `rigidbody.ts`.
 The other files are either called by them or are just used for the demos.
 The intersection code is in `src/ts/utils/intersection.ts`.